Johntosh/phase-1-review-strings-lab/README.md

 //=> "We can concatenate as many strings as our heart desires."
 ```

-Since our `currentUser` variable contains a string, we can concatenate it to the
+Since our `currentUser` variable contains a string, we can concatenate it to
 end of `'Welcome to Flatbook, '` to dynamically create a new string based on
 whatever value `currentUser` contains at a given moment: